KubaPro010/SDRMinusMinus/README.md

 # SDRMinusMinus
-SDRPlusPlus but does not need to use glfw, currently it does do MiriSDR only and server mode, it is made to be in server mode, from what i can see: it decreased the file lenght of the core module: (with gui) from 2.783992M to (wait for it).....481.856 kilobytes, chatgpt says its 492.48% diffrence, in my server with `-j4` the app compiles in 47s
+SDRPlusPlus but does not need to use glfw, currently it does do MiriSDR only and server mode, it is made to be in server mode, from what i can see: it decreased the file lenght of the core module: (with gui) from 2.783992M to 481.856 kilobytes, chatgpt says its 492.48% diffrence, on my server with `-j4` the app compiles in 47s

 note that this release does not have a gui mode, you **need** to run it with `-s` to do anything
 # Requirements
-- a linux pc
+- a linux computer
-- ability to control it
 - internet
 - git
 - a mirisdr sdr, a sdrplay can work as a mirisdr